samueldc/ora2pg-otrs/README.md

 - An environment with ora2pg installed with all its dependencies.
 - This environment should have access to both Oracle and PostgreSQL databases.
-- This guided was tested with a OTRS 5.0.26 database and additional packages:
+- This guide was tested with a OTRS 5.0.26 database and additional packages:
 DynamicFieldITSMConfigItem, DynamicFieldRemoteDB, FAQ, GeneralCatalog, ITSM Bundle, ImportExport, OTRSMasterSalve, ServiceImportExport, Survey, SystemMonitoring, TemplateX, TimeAccounting, Znuny4OTRS-AutoSelect, Znuny4OTRS-CISearch,